Skip to content

 Richard

 Windows 11 automatically downloads and installs updates to keep your computer secure.
-Sometimes, these updates can happen at inconvenient times.
-This guide explains how to pause these updates and start them again when you are ready.
+But sometimes, these updates can pop up at the worst possible moments.
+This guide will show you how to pause those updates and get them going again when you’re ready.

 Why pause updates?

-Pausing updates is helpful if you are working on an important project, have a slow internet connection, or want to avoid a sudden restart while you are using your computer.
+Pausing updates is helpful if you’re in the middle of an important project, have a slow internet connection, or want to avoid a sudden restart while you’re using your computer.

 What happens when you pause?